-Q8.
+Q10.
 Finally, do you have anything serious to say?

 Sure, everything I have said here is very serious.
-But let me add a final comment:

-Remember that you are one of the most privileged people on earth.
+But let me add a final comment: Remember that you are one of the most privileged people on earth.
 Society has given you a wonderful opportunity.
-You are supposed to do whatever you want, to think about new ideas, to express your views freely, to do things in the way that you choose and on top you will be rewarded nicely.
+You are supposed to do whatever you want, to think about new ideas, to express your views freely, to do things in the way that you choose, and on top of that you will be rewarded nicely for doing so.
 These privileges should not be taken for granted.
-We are extremely lucky -- we owe something in return.
+We are extremely lucky, and we owe something in return.